 The dawn of the web, web/tech activism, web harassment, and web harm

 This class looks at early forms of the web, web/tech activism, web harassment, and web harm.
-We would talk about: the Arab Spring, Anonymous, a rape in cyberspace, ECHO NY, and other case studies.
+We would talk about: the Arab Spring, Anonymous (good /bad examples), a rape in cyberspace, ECHO NY, and others.

 Week 4 – February 5th, 10am PT